Scientific Research and Management Strategy

 The role of GCWA’s Science and Innovation Advisory Committee (SIAC) is to provide strategic advice related to scientific, technical and innovation directions for GCWA and provide oversight to the implementation of programs under the Environmental Management Framework for managing sand resources in Gold Coast waterways and other matters related to the management of Gold Coast waterways.
-We’d like to announce the following appointments:
+The 2017-19 Committee members are:

 - Dr Aysin Dedekorkut-Howes, Griffith University